lmcbride053/SBIPython/README.md

 3. Run the program with the following command-line arguments:
 <pre>python MAINFINAL1.py PDB_FILE </pre>

-The program will generate the
+The program will generate the following outputs:

 * output_atoms.json: pre process file and extracts relevant atomic coordinates for surface analysis.